Project Documentation – 10 Key Project Documents

 A risk management plan is created to identify risks and implement methods to reduce them.
-By the help of risk management plans, risks can be monitored and controlled.
+With the help of risk management plans, risks can be monitored and controlled.
 A risk assessment matrix is an integral part of a risk management plan.

 Work Performance Reports

 Work Performance Reports collect project information and compare the actual and planned values in order to measure the project’s performance.
-Work Performance Reports improve the project managers and stakeholder’ s decision making.
+Work Performance Reports improve the project manager’s and stakeholder’s decision-making.

-A project budget is a financial document that involves direct and indirect costs, expenses, cash flows and the prices of the work packages.
-Material, subcontractor, labor and equipment costs of each work package are analyzed to calculate the overall project budget.
+A project budget is a financial document that involves direct and indirect costs, expenses, cash flows, and the prices of the work packages.
+Material, subcontractor, labor, and equipment costs of each work package are analyzed to calculate the overall project budget.